J. M. W. Turner: Later life

-Turner was a habitual user of snuff; in 1838, Louis Philippe I, King of the French presented a gold snuff box to him.
+Turner was a habitual user of snuff; in 1838, Louis Philippe I, King of the French, presented a gold snuff box to him.
 Of two other snuffboxes, an agate and silver example bears Turner's name, and another, made of wood, was collected along with his spectacles, magnifying glass and card case by an associate housekeeper.

 Turner formed a short but intense friendship with the artist Edward Thomas Daniell.
 The painter David Roberts wrote of him that, "He adored Turner, when I and others doubted, and taught me to see & to distinguish his beauties over that of others ... the old man really had a fond & personal regard for this young clergyman, which I doubt he ever evinced for the other".
 Daniell may have supplied Turner with the spiritual comfort he needed after the deaths of his father and friends, and to "ease the fears of a naturally reflective man approaching old age".
 After Daniell's death in Lycia at the age of 38, he told Roberts he would never form such a friendship again.

-Before leaving for the Middle East, Daniell commissioned his portrait from John Linnell.
+Before leaving for the Middle East, Daniell commissioned Turner’s portrait from John Linnell.
 Turner had previously refused to sit for the artist, and it was difficult to get his agreement to be portrayed.
-Daniell positioned the two men opposite each other at dinner, so that Linnell could observe his subject carefully and portray his likeness from memory.

-Turner died of cholera at the home of Sophia Caroline Booth, in Cheyne Walk in Chelsea, on 19 December 1851.
+Daniell positioned the two men opposite each other at dinner, so that Linnell could observe his subject carefully and portray his likeness from memory.His death certificate shows that he died of natural decay at the age of 81.
+His place of death was recorded as Davis Place, Cremorne Road which was the residence of Sophia Booth, the woman believed to be his common law wife.
 He is buried in St Paul's Cathedral, where he lies near the painter Sir Joshua Reynolds.
 Apparently his last words were "The Sun (or Son?) is God", though this may be apocryphal.

 Turner's friend, the architect Philip Hardwick, the son of his old tutor, was in charge of making the funeral arrangements and wrote to those who knew Turner to tell them at the time of his death that, "I must inform you, we have lost him."
 Other executors were his cousin and chief mourner at the funeral, Henry Harpur IV (benefactor of Westminster – now Chelsea & Westminster – Hospital), Revd.
 Henry Scott Trimmer, George Jones RA and Charles Turner ARA.